 This is my type of dessert, slightly bitter, less sweet, intense in taste with nuts and dry fruit for a burst of flavor.
-Although these look very similar to cold cake in look yet there is no comparison.
+Although these cocoa chocolate salami looks very similar to cold cake in look yet there is no comparison.
 This chocolate salami is just delicious, next-level treat.
 You can find more about the origin of chocolate salami on Wikipedia.

 What are the ingredients?